-AT&T is in process of applying for cell towers at the following locations:
+AT&T applied, or will apply, for cell towers at the following locations:

 - Parking lot at Baillios (across the street from Vitamin Cottage)